How To Exploit Recreational Poker Players and Make More Money!

 By a wide definition, a recreational player is someone who plays poker for fun and relaxation and isn't overly concerned with the results.

 Once upon a time, the line between serious and recreational poker players was quite clear.
-Some studied the game and constantly improved; then, there were those who pretty much knew the basic rules of Texas Hold'em and not much else.
+Some studied the game and constantly improved; then, there were those who pretty much knew basic Texas Hold'em rules and not much else.

 So, a player with solid fundamentals could expect to make decent money playing poker without working on his game.